vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Mathurā: Architrave with scene of liṅga worship

 What, on the other hand, is very remarkable is the comparatively little atten tion paid to the liṅga as a Saiva cult object in our early Sanskrit texts.
 There is ´ ample evidence which demonstrates that aniconic Siva worship was widespread ´ throughout the Indian continent at the beginning of the Common Era.
 Not only do we have, for instance, the testimony of the unequivocally phallic rep resentation of Siva from Gudimallam, ´ 10 which possibly dates from before the Common Era, but we also have an architrave from Mathurā, datable to the late Ks.atrapa period (middle of first century ad), which shows a liṅga sanctuary (Plate 111).
-11 To this may be added the late-Ks.atrapa Caturmukhali˙nga that we have just discussed and numerous liṅgas pertaining to the Kus.ān. a period &c.
+11 To this may be added the late-Ks.atrapa Caturmukhali˙nga that we have just discussed and numerous liṅgas pertaining to the Kus.āṇa period &c.
 12

 Epigraphic sources attesting the worship of Siva ´

 Due to this rich archaeological evidence of liṅga worship, some other data of the early period have also been interpreted as referring to Siva’s ´ liṅga, such as the

-8 These five aspects, known in the scriptures of the Saiva Siddhānta as ‘the five Brahmans’, ´ are conceived of as being comprised in or as being the embodiment of Sadāśiva, an idea also reaching back to the Taittirīya Araṅyaka, which concludes the fifth formula of ¯Iśāna with the words sadāśivom, glossed by Sāyan. a as sa eva sadāśiva om.
+8 These five aspects, known in the scriptures of the Saiva Siddhānta as ‘the five Brahmans’, ´ are conceived of as being comprised in or as being the embodiment of Sadāśiva, an idea also reaching back to the Taittirīya Araṅyaka, which concludes the fifth formula of ¯Iśāna with the words sadāśivom, glossed by Sāyaṇa as sa eva sadāśiva om.

 9 Kreisel 1986, 21 n.
 43: ‘Auffallend ist jedoch, daß im Epos die F¨unfgestalt Sivas fehlt.’ ´ 10 Kreisel 1986, Abb.
 A2a–b.